GLOBAL MARKETS-Dollar jumps after U.S. data; bond prices slump

 U.S. dollar and ample supplies.

-close at $93.26 a barrel.
-There was no trading in the United
+Friday's close at $94.68 a barrel.
+There was no trading in the